MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-28-two-layer-nn.markdown

 {% endhighlight %}

-Very simply, we take x and calculate the dot product between it and out weights matrix initialised earlier, we then add the bias to ths to produce a1. a1 is essentially our best guess, given each image, of what number this image depicts (which class 0-9 it belongs to)
+Very simply, we take x and calculate the dot product between it and the weights matrix initialised earlier, we then add the bias to ths to produce a1. a1 is essentially our best guess, given each image, of what number this image depicts (which class 0-9 it belongs to)